MicrosoftDocs/visualstudio-docs/docs/data-tools/add-validation-to-an-n-tier-dataset.md

  When orders are being entered, validation makes sure that an order is not entered with a RequiredDate that is on or before the OrderDate.
 In this example, the values for both the RequiredDate and OrderDate columns need to be compared, so validating an individual column change does not make sense.

- Create an event handler for the <xref:System.Data.DataTable.RowChanging> event by double-clicking the table name in the title bar of the table on the [Creating and Editing Typed Datasets](../data-tools/creating-and-editing-typed-datasets.md).
+ Create an event handler for the <xref:System.Data.DataTable.RowChanging> event by double-clicking the table name in the title bar of the table on the **Dataset Designer**.

 #### To add validation during changes to whole rows